Company Profile

 February 2008

-Neoteric amplified focus on improving manufacturing efficiency in order to meet demand.
-The establishment of work station cells for machinery, general assembly, electrical, cables, skirts, and upholstery were accelerated.
+Neoteric amplified focus on improving manufacturing efficiency to match demand.
+Work station cells for machinery, general assembly, electrical, cables, skirts, and upholstery were created.

 13th-14th February 2008

-Neoteric dealers Igor and Ella Lavrov, of Christy Hovercraft in St. Petersburg, Russia, visited Neoteric for business meetings.
+Neoteric dealers Igor and Ella Lavrov, of Christy Hovercraft in St. Petersburg, Russia, visited Neoteric for business discussion and to get to know each other.

 March 2008

-Design work and model testing research of the new NeoRacer Model 6153 SuperSport 100 mph racing hovercraft proceeded in Australia.
-Rob Wilson is responsible for the design work while David Atkins is involved with craft styling.
+Research, design work and model testing of the new NeoRacer Model 6153 SuperSport 100 mph racing hovercraft proceeded in Australia.
+Rob Wilson is responsible for design work while David Atkins is involved with craft styling.

 April 2008